Fees and Deposit Limits7.4/10

 If all of this sounds appealing to you, wait until we get to the best part: the service only requires a minimum investment of $50.
 But what’s the catch?
 You’ll find out more in our 2018 Swell Investing review.

 Swell Investing Fees

 Let’s kick off by discussing the fees and deposit limits of Swell Investing.
-As previously mentioned above, you can begin investing in socially-responsible endeavors for a minimum investment amount of $50.
+As previously mentioned, you can start investing in socially-responsible endeavors for a minimum investment amount of $50.

 This is one of the lowest in the market.
 Sure, you can find Robo Advisors which offer no minimum deposits such as Betterment and Wealthsimple.
-But we’re talking about a different kind of investing opportunity if you decide to put your money in the Swell Investing Robo Advisor.
+But we’re talking about a different kind of investing opportunity if you decide to put your money into Swell Investing.

 It used to be that SRI or Socially Responsible Impact Investing was strictly limited to ETFs and large investors.
 Not anymore.
 For a very low minimum deposit of $50, you can begin investing in Tesla Motors (TSLA), Parker-Hannifin Corp (PH), Abbott Labs (ABT), and other environmentally-friendly and socially-responsible companies.